Aliases for PI4K2B Gene

 GeneCards Summary for PI4K2B Gene

 PI4K2B (Phosphatidylinositol 4-Kinase Type 2 Beta) is a Protein Coding gene.
-Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
-GO annotations related to this gene include kinase activity and 1-phosphatidylinositol 4-kinase activity.
+Diseases associated with PI4K2B include Parkinson Disease 20, Early-Onset and Macrocephaly/Autism Syndrome.
+Among its related pathways are Glycerophospholipid biosynthesis and superpathway of inositol phosphate compounds.
+Gene Ontology (GO) annotations related to this gene include kinase activity and 1-phosphatidylinositol 4-kinase activity.
 An important paralog of this gene is PI4K2A.

 Together with PI4K2A and the type III PI4Ks (PIK4CA and PIK4CB) it contributes to the overall PI4-kinase activity of the cell.
 This contribution may be especially significant in plasma membrane, endosomal and Golgi compartments.
 The phosphorylation of phosphatidylinositol (PI) to PI4P is the first committed step in the generation of phosphatidylinositol 4,5-bisphosphate (PIP2), a precursor of the second messenger inositol 1,4,5-trisphosphate (InsP3).
 Contributes to the production of InsP3 in stimulated cells and is likely to be involved in the regulation of vesicular trafficking.